Shellsort: Gap sequences

 Gonnet and Baeza-Yates observed that Shellsort makes the fewest comparisons on average when the ratios of successive gaps are roughly equal to 2.2.
 This is why their sequence with ratio 2.2 and Tokuda's sequence with ratio 2.25 prove efficient.
 However, it is not known why this is so.
 Sedgewick recommends using gaps which have low greatest common divisors or are pairwise coprime.
-Gaps which are odd numbers seem to work well in practice: 25% reductions have been observed by avoiding even-numbered gaps.
-Gaps which avoid multiples of 3 and 5 seem to produce small benefits of < 10%.
+Using gaps which are odd numbers appears to help - speedups of about 25% have been seen in practice versus Shell's original code.
+Using gaps which are not multiples of 2, 3 or 5 appear to reduce run times further - speedups of about 35% versus Shell's original seem possible.
+Using gaps which are prime numbers only (ending with 1), appear to produce speedups of about 40% over the original code.

 With respect to the average number of comparisons, Ciura's sequence has the best known performance; gaps greater than 701 were not determined but the sequence can be further extended according to the recursive formula $h_k = \lfloor 2.25 h_{k-1} \rfloor$.

 Tokuda's sequence, defined by the simple formula $h_k = \lceil h'_k \rceil$, where $h'_k = 2.25 h'_{k-1} + 1$, $h'_1 = 1$, can be recommended for practical applications.

 If the maximum input size is small, as may occur if Shellsort is used on small subarrays by another recursive sorting algorithm such as quicksort or merge sort, then it is possible to tabulate an optimal sequence for each input size.
+For N = 128 and N = 1000, Ciura empirically found that (1, 4, 9, 24, 85) and (1, 4, 10, 23, 57, 156, 409, 995) made the fewest number of comparisons on average respectively.